I want something dark, and sad, and lonely, and beautiful. I want something like this...

 Is there a cut of this film of which I am unaware?

-I’m no slouch when it comes to movies.
 I love movies.
-I love the smart ones.
-I even love some of the dumb ones.
-I am aware that film crews typically shoot more scenes than appear in the final release.
+I am aware that film crews shoot more scenes than appear in the final release.
 And owing to the flexibility of the market, director/writer/extended version cuts are often available with the original artistic vision restored.
 This is especially true of films with a richness of content that exceed the imaginative limitations of a studio.

 I’ve seen Contact a few dozen times now and I honestly don’t know what warrants such universal praise among Sagan devotees.
-Were we in different theaters, on different planets?
-Are they blind?
-Am I?
+Maybe it because he died too young and so close to the film's release and people are just being polite.

-It's been some time now and I have yet to see a re-edit, re-release, special edition, tenth anniversary, redeaux... something that would indicate this movie was anything but a lowest-bidder contract job.
-There are no deleted scenes, no penetrating commentary, and absolutely no one talks about it some ten years later.
-It is completely forgettable.
+But it's been some time now and I have yet to see a re-edit, re-release, special edition, tenth anniversary, redeaux... something that would indicate this movie was anything but a lowest-bidder contract job.
+There are no deleted scenes, no penetrating commentary.
 No one bothers to deconstruct its hidden meaning, its symbolism, its camera-work, because there is nothing to deconstruct.
 No one cares because there is nothing to care about.

 What Contact lacked in content it made up for in superficiality.

 I’ve seen Contact a few dozen times now and I honestly don’t know what warrants such universal praise among Sagan devotees.
-Were we in different theaters, on different planets?
-Are they blind?
-Am I?
+Maybe it because he died too young and so close to the film's release and people are just being polite.

-It's been some time now and I have yet to see a re-edit, re-release, special edition, tenth anniversary, redeaux... something that would indicate this movie was anything but a lowest-bidder contract job.
-There are no deleted scenes, no penetrating commentary, and absolutely no one talks about it some ten years later.
-It is completely forgettable.
+But it's been some time now and I have yet to see a re-edit, re-release, special edition, tenth anniversary, redeaux... something that would indicate this movie was anything but a lowest-bidder contract job.
+There are no deleted scenes, no penetrating commentary.
 No one bothers to deconstruct its hidden meaning, its symbolism, its camera-work, because there is nothing to deconstruct.
 No one cares because there is nothing to care about.

 What Contact lacked in content it made up for in superficiality.